Skip to main content

 1

-Redirect to authorization
+Redirect the customer to /oauth/authorize

 https://api.nomos.energy/oauth/authorize?